malotian/webinar-pingfed-pingam/README.md

 At this point PingFederate and PingAM are basically empty containers (PingDirectory already contains example users and is ready to go).

-Configure the products:
+Execute the next commands whenever the setup was restarted:

 - `make configure_setup`
-  - imports LDIF files into PingDirectory
-  - configures PingFederate and PingAM
+  - this configures all products

-Import example PingAM journeys:

-- `frodo conn add -k https://openam.webinar.local:8449/openam amAdmin 'Password1'`
-  - this adds a connection to frodo's configuration file which is stored here: **~/.frodo/Connections.json**
-  - run this only the first time or after Frodo got updated

 - `make import_journeys`
-  - imports example journeys into PingAM
+  - this imports 5 example journeys into PingAM

-**Tip:** to learn how PingFederate and PingAM are configured, review the **main** method in **src/main/java/com/pingfederate/webinar/Main.java**

-All imported journeys names start with **Webinar** and can be found here:
+All journeys can be found here after they have been imported and their names start with **Webinar**:

 - https://openam.webinar.local:8449/openam
-- realm **webinar**
+- realm **alpha**  // the realm you configured in .env (PINGAM_REALM)
   - Authentication
     - Trees